Skip to contents

 Details

-The calculation of RCI is based on a ranking of the whole population from the most-disadvantaged subgroup (at rank 0) to the most-advantaged subgroup (at rank 1), which is inferred from the ranking and size of the subgroups.
+The calculation of RCI is based on a ranking of the whole population from the most disadvantaged subgroup (at rank 0) to the most advantaged subgroup (at rank 1), which is inferred from the ranking and size of the subgroups.
 RCI can be calculated as twice the covariance between the health indicator and the relative rank, divided by the indicator mean.
 Given the relationship between covariance and ordinary least squares regression, RCI can be obtained from a regression of a transformation of the health variable of interest on the relative rank.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

 Interpretation: RCI is bounded between -1 and +1 (or between -100 and +100, when multiplied by 100).
 The larger the absolute value of RCI, the higher the level of inequality.
-For favourable indicators, positive values indicate a concentration of the indicator among the advantaged, while negative values indicate a concentration of the indicator among the disadvantaged.
-For adverse indicators, it is the reverse: positive values indicate a concentration of the indicator among the disadvantaged, while negative values indicate a concentration of the indicator among the advantaged.
-RCI is zero if there is no inequality.
+Positive values indicate a concentration of the indicator among advantaged subgroups, and negative values indicate a concentration of the indicator among disadvantaged subgroups.
+RCI is 0 if there is no inequality.

 Type of summary measure: Complex; relative; weighted